PierreSp/Elasticssearch-rofiscript/README.md

 After creating a job_name, make sure to define the correct path in *.fscrawler/job_name/_settings.json* and setup your time, bytesize if needed.

 ### Usage with rofi:
-in *rofiscripts/rofi_elastic.py* replace *index=read_uni* with your job_name.
+in *rofiscripts/rofi_elastic.py* replace the default parameter for the argparser with your index (job_name).
+Alternatively the index can be submitted with the --index parameter.
 Install the requirements.txt and run the script to use rofi with elastic search.
 This can also easily be used with i3.

 ## Resources:
 - [Jupyter Notebook for Python search](https://github.com/ernestorx/es-swapi-test/blob/master/ES%20notebook.ipynb)